 - 1.4 The South Eastern Regional College was formed on 1 August 2007 following the merger of East Down, Lisburn and North Down and Ards Institutes. - 1.5 The College is an incorporated College of Further and Higher Education, which is governed by a Governing Body, appointed by DofE to serve a term of 4 years.
 The Governors are drawn from local business, industry or any profession; and as well number nominees of the local Education and Library Board, elected staff and student governors, co-optees and the Principal & Chief Executive of the College.
-There are four sub-committees of the Governing Body Staffing, Education, Audit and Finance & General Purposes. - 1.6 The Principal & Chief Executive of the College, who is also the Accounting Officer, is responsible for the operational management of the College, while the Governing Body provides governance and the strategic direction for the College. - 1.7 The College performs a number of principal roles: - The provision of academic, vocational, community education and leisure courses at a number of centres throughout the South Eastern area. - The provision of Training for Success Traineeship, Steps to Work and Apprenticeship courses at a number of centres throughout the South Eastern area. - The provision of specific tailored courses for business and industry.
+There are three committees, Finance and General Purposes, Education and Audit. - 1.6 The Principal & Chief Executive of the College, who is also the Accounting Officer, is responsible for the operational management of the College, while the Governing Body provides governance and the strategic direction for the College. - 1.7 The College performs a number of principle roles: - The provision of academic, vocational, community education and leisure courses at a number of centres throughout the South Eastern area. - The provision of Skills for Life and Work, Training for Success, Traineeship, Apprenticeship NI, and High-Level Apprenticeship courses at a number of centres throughout the South Eastern area. - The provision of specific tailored courses for business and industry.